bdasgupta02/cpp-shell-poc/README.md

 # Simple C++ Shell without LLVM/JIT
-- Simulates a REPL under the hood to behave like a shell.
+- Simulates a REPL under the hood to behave like a shell
-- Based on G++.
+- Uses the GNU C++ compiler (G++)

 ## Improvements in progress
-- Detecting function declarations.
+- Detecting function declarations
-- Concurrency to compensate for compilation times.
+- Concurrency to compensate for compilation times
-- Smart output addition and removal for REPL loops.
+- Smart output addition and removal for REPL loops

 ## Custom commands
 - `refresh`